Chinese Business Visa for Indian Citizens: Complete Guide 2026

 This is your golden ticket.
 The invitation must come from a registered Chinese company or trade organization and include:

-- Complete applicant information (full name, passport number, date of birth)
+- Complete applicant information: full name exactly as it appears in passport, passport number, date of birth

 - Inviting company's business license copy

-Complete the form online at the Chinese embassy or CVASC portal.
+Complete the form online at the new COVA portal (cova.cs.mfa.gov.cn).
+A mandatory 2025 requirement dictates that all fields must be filled in CAPITAL LETTERS.
+This is strictly enforced—applications with lowercase text are rejected.
 Every field matters—inconsistencies between your form and supporting documents trigger delays or rejections.

 4. Photograph Specifications